 The goal when treating a heart attack is to restore blood flow to the affected area of the heart immediately, to preserve as much heart muscle and heart function as possible.
 If your doctor has prescribed nitroglycerin, take it while you are waiting for emergency medical personnel to arrive.
 Once at the hospital, your doctor may use drug therapy, angioplasty (using one of several methods to clear the blocked blood vessel, such as inflating a balloon inside it or holding it open with a device called a stent), and surgery.

-When you arrive at the hospital, you will likely be given one or more medications to help your body cope with, or ward off, damage from the heart attack, including:
+When you arrive at the hospital, you will likely be given medication to help your body cope with, or ward off, damage from the heart attack, including:

-- Aspirin -- helps stop blood from clotting.
+- Aspirin.
+Helps stop blood from clotting.
 You may be given aspirin in the ambulance or as soon as you get to the hospital.
-Aspirin should be continued indefinitely at a dose of 81 mg per day.
+Aspirin should be continued indefinitely at a dose of 81 mg per day, or as directed by your physician.

 After you recover, other drugs are used to lower your risk of having another heart attack.
 They include: